IntegrierBar/FPComputerGames/Architecture.md

 - take_damage()

-TODO do we want this, or should we just put it in the character2d skripts of PC, slime and boss? // I think we should use HealthComponent in order to keep project more modular (David)
+TODO do we want this, or should we just put it in the character2d skripts of PC, slime and boss? // I think we should use HealthComponent in order to keep project more modular (David) I agree (Katrin)

 See [here](https://www.youtube.com/watch?v=74y6zWZfQKk) for an introduction.